kamranahmedse/developer-roadmap/src/data/roadmaps/frontend/content/react-native@dsTegXTyupjS8iU6I7Xiv.md

 # React Native

-React Native is an open-source mobile application development framework created by Facebook.
-It allows developers to build native mobile apps for iOS and Android using JavaScript and React.
-React Native translates JavaScript code into native components, providing near-native performance and a genuine native user interface.
-It enables code reuse across platforms, speeding up development and reducing costs.
-The framework offers hot reloading for quick iterations, access to native APIs, and a large ecosystem of third-party plugins.
-React Native's "learn once, write anywhere" philosophy and its ability to bridge web and mobile development make it popular for creating cross-platform mobile applications, especially among teams already familiar with React for web development.
+React Native, by Facebook, lets you build real mobile apps for iOS and Android using JavaScript and React.
+It turns your code into native app parts, so apps look and feel native and run fast.
+You can share code between iOS and Android, saving time and money.
+It has features like hot reloading (see changes instantly) and access to phone features.
+It's great for web developers who know React and want to make mobile apps.

 Visit the following resources to learn more: